-David Bowie, one of music’s greatest icons, will always be remembered for his stellar song writing and out of this world performances.
+David Bowie, one of music’s greatest icons, will always be remembered for his stellar songwriting and out-of-this-world performances.
 In 2020, we were fortunate enough to partner with The Royal Mint to send a silver coin, featuring the image of Bowie, into space to honour the late musician’s inspiring legacy.
-Now the event has been nominated for two separate awards, and we are incredibly proud to have been such a huge part of this project.
+Now the event has won two separate awards, and we are incredibly proud to have been such a huge part of this project.

 For the project, we worked closely with PR firm Hope&Glory, who handled the distribution.
-It’s their brilliant work on the campaign that has been recognised in the nominations for not one but two industry-leading awards.
-The first nomination comes from PRWeek, a trade magazine for the public relations industry.
-As PRWeek is the world’s leading PR and communications publication, the nomination is a great honour.
-The coin campaign is nominated under the public sector category, and can be found on PRWeek’s awards website in the shortlist announcement page.
+It’s their brilliant work on the campaign that has been won not one but two industry-leading awards.
+The first award comes from PRWeek, a trade magazine for the public relations industry.
+As PRWeek is the world’s leading PR and communications publication, the award is a great honour.
+The coin campaign's award is for the public sector category, and can be found on PRWeek’s awards website.

 Adjacent to this achievement, the campaign has also been nominated for an award in the consumer relations campaign category of the PRide awards with CIPR - the Chartered Institute of Public Relations.
 Founded in 1948, the CIPR is a professional body based in the United Kingdom for public relations practitioners.
 As an esteemed organisation with over 10,000 members, we are overjoyed to have been noticed by them.